ThirdAILabs/Demos/README.md

 # 🧠 NeuralDB

-NeuralDB is an efficient, private, teachable database for neural text search over your documents.
+NeuralDB is an efficient, private, teachable CPU-only simplified alternative for embedding and vector DB.
+Read our three part blog on why you need NeuralDB [here](https://medium.com/thirdai-blog/understanding-the-fundamental-limitations-of-vector-based-retrieval-for-building-llm-powered-48bb7b5a57b3).
 Leveraging over a decade of research in efficient neural network training, NeuralDB has been meticulously optimized to operate effectively on conventional CPUs, making it accessible to any standard desktop machine.
 Additionally, since it can be trained and used anywhere, NeuralDB gives you airgapped privacy, ensuring your data never leaves your local machine.

-With the capacity to scale search capabilities over thousands of pages, NeuralDB revolutionizes the way you interact with your data.
+With the capacity to scale Retreival Augmented Generation (RAG) capabilities over thousands of pages, NeuralDB revolutionizes the way you interact with your data.

 Here is a quick overview of how NeuralDB works: